-A signage system I conceptualized for one of the USF residence halls to encourage proper waste disposal among students.
+A signage system I conceptualized for one of USF's residence halls to encourage proper waste disposal among students.
 Incoming freshmen are from a variety of states and countries and may or may not be familiar with the different trash receptacles available in the dorms.
 From my experience and through numerous interviews, I realized that many of the residents do not know or simply do not think about how to sort their waste.
 To address the issue, I designed a signage system that would serve as a reminder for students to throw away their trash in the right bins while guiding them in the act of doing so.

 The two bins provided for each dorm room.
 Unfortunately, as I gathered through conversations with current residents, many students end up using the recycling bin for overflow from the regular trash bin and do not sort their trash at all.

 A little nook in the hallway with separate receptacles for trash, compost, and recycling.
 The signs above each hole provide useful guides for trash sorting, illustrating what kinds of trash goes where.
 There is a space like this on every floor.
 For e-waste, students are asked to bring anything of the sort to the front desk located on the first floor of the building by the main entrance.